Light in painting: Symbology

-In other religions light also has a transcendent meaning: in Buddhism it represents truth and the overcoming of matter in the ascent to nirvana.
-In Hinduism it is synonymous with wisdom and the spiritual understanding of participation with divinity (atman); it is also the manifestation of Krishna, the "Lord of Light".
-In Islam it is the sacred name Nûr.
-According to the Koran (24:35), "Allah is the light of the heavens and the earth.
+Light carries transcendent significance in other religions as well.
+In Buddhism, it represents truth and the triumph over matter on the path to nirvana.
+In Hinduism, light symbolizes wisdom, spiritual understanding, and union with the divine (atman), and it is associated with Krishna, the "Lord of Light".
+In Islam, the sacred name Nûr denotes divine illumination; the Quran states: “Allah is the light of the heavens and the earth.
 Light upon light!
-Allah guides to his light whomever he wills".
-In the Zohar of the Jewish Kabbalah the primordial light Or (or Awr) appears, and points out that the universe is divided between the empires of light and darkness; also in Jewish synagogues there is usually a lamp of "eternal light" or ner tamid.
-Finally, in Freemasonry, the search for light is considered the ascent to the various Masonic degrees; some of the Masonic symbols, such as the compass, the bevel and the holy book, are called "great lights"; also the principal Masonic officials are called "lights".
-On the other hand, initiation into Freemasonry is called "receiving the light".
+Allah guides to His light whomever He wills” (24:35).
+In Jewish Kabbalah, the primordial light Or or Awr divides the universe between realms of light and darkness.
+Synagogues often maintain an “eternal light” (ner tamid).
+In Freemasonry, light represents enlightenment and spiritual ascent.
+Certain Masonic symbols—the compass, the square, and the holy book—are termed “great lights,” and principal officers are referred to as “lights.”
+Initiation into Freemasonry is itself described as “receiving the light,” emphasizing its central role in the symbolic and moral instruction of the order.